Environmental Review

 The City's Role in Environmental Review

-The City's Environmental Clearance Ordinance (San José Municipal Code Title 21) specifies how environmental review is carried out.
-Typically City staff prepare the appropriate environmental document — either an Environmental Impact Report (EIR) or Negative Declaration (ND).
+The City's Environmental Clearance Ordinance (San José Municipal Code Title 21) specifies how environmental review is carried out in accordance with the California Environmental Quality Act (CEQA).
+Typically, City staff prepare the appropriate environmental document — either an Environmental Impact Report (EIR), Initial Study (IS), Addendum or Exemption.
+Environmental impacts studied for most projects include air quality, biological resources, noise, water quality and transportation.

 Enviromental Review Process